Use Cases for Linode Dedicated CPU Instances

 Dedicated CPU Use Cases

-While a standard plan is usually a good fit for most use cases, a Dedicated CPU Linode may be recommended for a number of workloads related to high and constant CPU processing.
+While a shared plan is usually a good fit for most use cases, a Dedicated CPU Linode may be recommended for a number of workloads related to high and constant CPU processing.
 Such examples include:

 - CI/CD Toolchains and Build Servers